WallarooLabs/wally/documentation/content/operators-manual/resilience-data-redundancy.md

 Wallaroo is bundled with a file service, called DOS, that can store many workers' I/O journal files to guard against catastrophe.
 One or more DOS servers should be installed on machines or virtual machines that are physically separate from the Wallaroo workers' machines/VMs.

-The DOS server program is separate from the Wallaroo worker executable, such as `machida` or `machida3`.
+The DOS server program is separate from the Wallaroo worker executable, such as `alphabet` or `word_count`.
 When run, the DOS server listens to TCP port 9999.
 The DOS server is capable of managing the I/O journals from several Wallaroo workers.

 Each Wallaroo worker must be compiled with the `resilience=on` option and must use the `--run-with-resilience` flag, the `--resilience-enable-io-journal` flag, and the `--resilience-dos-server hostnameOrIpAddress:9999` flag.